EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Deploying-domain-controllers.md

 1. Open **Microsoft Edge**.
 1. In Microsoft Edge, navigate to <https://admincenter.ad.adatum.com/>
 1. On the Windows Admin Center page, click **vn1-srv5.ad.adatum.com**.
-1. On the page vn1-srv5.ad.adatum.com, in the left pane, click **Roles & features**.
+1. On the page vn1-srv5.ad.adatum.com, unter Tools, click **Roles & features**.
 1. Under Roles and features, click **Active Directory Domain Services** and click **Install**.
 1. In the pane Install Role and Features, activate the checkbox **Reboot the server automatically if required**, and click **Yes**.
 1. At the top-left, click **Windows Admin Center**.